-In-lake enhancement measures have resulted in refuge areas in quiet bays and sheltered areas, which provide conditions for water plants to flourish and suitable habitat for fish and birds.
-These areas are managed for their habitat and wildlife conservation value.
-The marked channel is managed to maintain agreed depth and water plant cutting specifications, to allow boat users to access the staithe and local businesses, as well as to enable the local clubs to enjoy their recreational activities.
-Dredged material is deployed beneficially, with sediment used to restore eroded reed swamp, construct lakeside bank protection, and regularly top up bank restoration and island areas, as well as being spread to local arable land.
-Regular monitoring continues to build scientific understanding of the Broad and its management.
-Partnership research is continuing in order to gain an understanding of the ecological dynamics of Prymnesium and to run trials to reduce nutrient and salinity inputs from the catchment.
+- To provide refuge areas in quiet bays, that gives conditions for water plants to flourish and provide suitable habitat for fish and birds; - To maintain the marked channel to an agreed depth and water plant cutting specification to allow boat users to access the staithe and neighbouring businesses, and enable the local clubs to enjoy their recreational activities; - To use dredged material beneficially for the restoration of eroded reed swamp, lakeside bank protection, and topping up banks and island areas, as well as being spread to local arable lan;. - To carry out regular monitoring to build better scientific understanding of the Broad and its management; - In partnership, continue research to gain a better understanding of the ecological dynamics of Prymnesium and undertake trials to reduce nutrient and salinity inputs from the catchment; and - To improve understanding by local communities, visitors and partners of the benefits of integrated water management projects to enhance the special qualities of the Broads.